 Florida lawmakers take steps to limit students’ grades being shared with law enforcement

-A Senate panel this week advanced a proposal that would require Florida school districts to obtain written consent from parents before releasing their children’s grades to law enforcement.
+TALLAHASSEE, Fla. — A state Senate panel this week advanced a proposal that would require Florida school districts to obtain written consent from parents before releasing their children’s grades to law enforcement.

-Sen. Jeff Brandes, R-St. Petersburg, said he introduced the measure in response to Tampa Bay Times reporting on a Pasco County program.
+Republican state Sen. Jeff Brandes, of St. Petersburg, said he introduced the measure in response to Tampa Bay Times reporting on a Pasco County program.

 The Times found the Pasco school district shares student grades, attendance records and disciplinary histories with the Pasco Sheriff’s Office, which uses the data to determine which kids might become future criminals.